awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 When CloudFront gets a response from your origin, it tries to maintain the connection for several seconds in case another request arrives during that period\.
 Maintaining a persistent connection saves the time required to re\-establish the TCP connection and perform another TLS handshake for subsequent requests\.

-For more information, including how to configure the duration of persistent connections, see [Origin Keep\-alive Timeout \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesOriginKeepaliveTimeout) in the section [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, including how to configure the duration of persistent connections, see [Origin Keep\-alive Timeout](distribution-web-values-specify.md#DownloadDistValuesOriginKeepaliveTimeout) in the section [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.

 ### Protocols<a name="RequestCustomProtocols"></a>